 My kids seem to catch on to the fact that things are totally different when they’re labeled and treat them with more respect.

-You can easily organize your fridge using fridge labels by either breaking out your cutting machine (here’s the one I use that doesn’t require a monthly fee on top of the machine cost like Cricut does) and crafting some custom vinyl labels you like, or printing some off using clear sticker paper.
+You can easily organize your fridge using fridge labels by either breaking out your cutting machine and crafting some custom vinyl labels you like or printing some off using clear sticker paper.

 Rethink where you store your food items